tomato42/tls13-spec/draft-ietf-tls-tls13.md

 server SHOULD send only the extensions necessary for the client to generate a correct ClientHello pair.

-Upon receipt of a HelloRetryRequest, the client MUST send a new ClientHello with a new ClientKeyShare extension to the server.
-The ClientKeyShare MUST contain both the groups in the original ClientKeyShare as well as a ClientKeyShareOffer consistent with the "selected_group" field.
+Upon receipt of a HelloRetryRequest, the client MUST first verify that the "selected_group" field does not identify a group which was not in the original ClientHello.
+If it was present, then the client MUST abort the handshake with a fatal "handshake_failure" alert.
+Clients SHOULD also abort with "handshake_failure" in response to any second HelloRetryRequest which was sent in the same connection (i.e., where the ClientHello was itself in response to a HelloRetryRequest).

-I.e., it MUST be a superset of the previous ClientKeyShareOffer.
+Otherwise, the client MUST send a ClientHello with a new ClientKeyShare extension to the server.
+The ClientKeyShare MUST append a new ClientKeyShareOffer which is consistent with the "selected_group" field to the groups in the original ClientKeyShare.

 Upon re-sending the ClientHello and receiving the server's ServerHello/ServerKeyShare, the client MUST verify that